-The subtransmission assessment indicates that the Generating Facility does not contribute to overloads on subtransmission facilities under normal, single, and multiple contingency conditions.
+The subtransmission assessment indicates that the Generating Facility contributes to overloads on subtransmission facilities under normal, single, and multiple contingency conditions.
 The details of the analysis with overload level information, and associated recommended mitigation, is provided in the corresponding Subtransmission Assessment Report.
 Provided below is a summary of this information.

 - I. Normal Conditions

 - No thermal overloads have been identified

-- II.
-Single Contingency
+- Single Contingency

 - No thermal overloads have been identified

 - 2. Power Flow Non-Convergence

-There were no non-convergence issues identified with the inclusion of the Generating Facility operating at the required power factor range; refer to Area Report and/or Subtransmission Assessment Report for additional details.
+There were no non-convergence issues identified with the inclusion of the Generating Facility operating at the required power factor range, refer to Area Report for additional details.